nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 ```shell
 echo 0 > /sys/class/pwm/pwmchip0/pwm0/export
 ```
 Set the polarity, period of the waveform and duty cycle.
 Units are in **nanoseconds**.
-Most servos operate at 50Hz which translates into 20000000 nanoseconds.
-Start the duty cycle at 0:
+Most servos operate at 50Hz which translates into 20000000 ns/20 ms. Start the duty cycle at 0:

 ```shell
 echo normal > /sys/class/pwm/pwmchip0/pwm0/polarity